mjhoy/mikey.bike/journal/2021/01/17-this-site.md

 if dependencies haven't changed, each run takes only about 2 minutes.

-Finally, I also wrote an action to deploy the site when a PR is merged into the master branch.
+Finally, I also wrote an action to deploy the site when a PR is merged into the main branch.
 It adds [one additional step][rsync-step] to deploy the site; after building, it just rsyncs the output to my web server.
 For this to work, I added several secret keys to a "deploy" environment I gave this action access to.